awsdocs/iam-user-guide/doc_source/id_roles_use_switch-role-console.md

 + You can only switch roles when you sign in as an IAM user\.
 You cannot switch roles if you sign in as the AWS account root user\.

-+ If your administrator provides you with a link, click the link and then skip to step [[ERROR] BAD/MISSING LINK TEXT](#StepJumpToHere) in the following procedure\.
++ If your administrator provides you with a link, click the link and then skip to step [Step 5](#StepJumpToHere) in the following procedure\.
 The link takes you to the appropriate web page and fills in the account ID \(or alias\) and the role name for you\.
 **Tip**
 You can manually construct the link yourself by using the following format:
 `https://signin.aws.amazon.com/switchrole?account=account_id_number&roleName=role_name&displayName=text_to_display`